vignesh-0510/olcademy/README.md

- program thaat removes white margin
+ program that removes white margin